Boiled Sliced Pork in Spicy Sauce

 Pork slices poached at the table in a brick-red chili-oil broth — Sichuan's emblematic 'water-boiled' technique.

-Created in 1930s Zigong, Sichuan, by salt-mine workers who needed to cook tough pork in one pot with the chiles they had on hand.
+The 'water-boiled' dish originated with salt-mine workers in Zigong, Sichuan, who slice-boiled the meat of worn-out draft cattle with the salt and chiles they had on hand; cook Fan Ji'an refined it into 'water-boiled beef' (水煮牛肉) around 1930.
+The pork version (水煮肉片) is a later home/restaurant adaptation, since pork is easier to coat and keep tender.
 The shuǐzhǔ (water-boiled) technique — flash-poaching slices in seasoned broth at high heat — became Sichuan's signature method, applied later to beef, fish, and even cabbage.

 1930s Zigong, Sichuan, by salt-mine workers who needed to cook tough pork in one pot with the chiles they had.
 The cornstarch coat is the load-bearing trick — it gels around each slice in seconds and locks moisture in.
 The 200°C oil pour at the end blooms hydroxy-alpha-sanshool the dried forms can't release at lower heat.